 - Pain is not a feature of PCOS.

 Symptoms of PCOS can range from weight gain to fertility problems.
 The most common symptoms are unwanted hair growth, acne, irregular periods, and a failure to ovulate.
-Half the women with PCOS will be overweight with truncal obesity (weight around the middle), although the condition is also seen in women of normal body weight.
+Half the people with PCOS will be of excess weight carrying more weight around the middle, although the condition is also seen in women of normal body weight.

 Will I have problems having a baby?

 Fertility problems in PCOS usually arise from not releasing eggs from the ovaries (anovulation).
 Not all women have this problem of anovulation.
-Losing weight and following a healthy lifestyle, if overweight, will significantly improve fertility chances.
-There are treatments available for most women with PCOS, but some women will need to see a fertility specialist.
+Losing weight and following a healthy lifestyle, if carrying excess weight, will significantly improve fertility chances.
+There are treatments available for most people with PCOS, but some women will need to see a fertility specialist.